Allah (SWT) has narrated the story of Hazrat Zulqarnain (AS) and Yajooj Majooj (also called Gog and Magog) in Surah Al-Kahf.

-Hazrat Essa’s Prayer and the Destruction of Yajooj Majooj
+Hazrat Essa’s Prayer

 With the prayer of Hazrat Essa (AS), Allah will create a certain kind of insect in their throats.
 The insects will ultimately kill Gog and Magog.
 The whole earth would be covered with dead bodies that will generate an unbearable smell.

 Then again with the prayer of Essa (AS), Allah (SWT) will send birds.
 Those birds will carry the dead bodies and throw them somewhere.